paulhagstrom/diskhero/README.md

 Bugs I am presently aware of.

 - Occasionally with sound on, motion stops (but not music) on real hardware until sound is toggled off and on
-- Some drawing glitches in hires area above and below when scrolling
+- Some drawing glitches in hires area above and below when scrolling, particularly down, or when the top void is visible
 - Some tearing in playfield when scrolling horizontally (Maybe sense HBL when drawing?
 Squeeze more cycles out?
 Stage then blit?)
-- Disks left can dip below zero, have seen it go to 98 so isn't simply off-by-one
-- Hoarders do not appear to swarm toward disks.
+- Hoarders do not appear to swarm toward disks, but do seem to pile up somewhere
 - Quit just hangs

 ## Enhancements ##